Tips & Guides

 From Adobe Acrobat

-Use File → Save As Other → Reduced Size PDF for a quick one-click reduction, or Tools → Optimize PDF for granular control over image downsampling, font subsetting, and content stream compression.
-The Optimize PDF option lets you audit exactly what is taking up space before committing to the compression settings.
+Use File → Save As Other → Reduced Size PDF for a quick one-click reduction, or Tools → Optimize PDF for granular control over image downsampling, font subsetting and content stream compression.
+The Optimize PDF option lets you audit exactly what is taking up space before committing to any settings.

 From a Mac (Preview)

-Open the PDF in Preview, go to File → Export, change the format to PDF, and use the Quartz Filter → Reduce File Size option.
-Be aware that Preview's built-in filter is aggressive and can sometimes over-compress images.
-For better results, use an online compressor or Acrobat instead.
+Open the PDF in Preview, go to File → Export, keep the format as PDF, and apply the Quartz Filter → Reduce File Size option.
+Be aware that Preview’s built-in filter can be aggressive and over-compress images at times.
+For more reliable results, use an online compressor or Acrobat instead.

 Compressing Scanned PDFs

-For scanned documents that contain only black-and-white text (invoices, forms, letters), the most effective approach is to scan or re-export in greyscale or black-and-white rather than full colour, and at 150–200 DPI rather than 300–600 DPI.
-This can reduce file size by 80–90% with no practical quality loss for text-only documents.
+For documents that contain only black-and-white text — invoices, forms, letters — the most effective approach is to scan or re-export in greyscale or black-and-white at 150–200 DPI rather than 300–600 DPI.
+This can reduce file size by 80–90% with no practical quality loss for text-only content.

-If you are working with an existing scanned PDF you cannot re-scan, an online compressor like Convixy will downsample the images to a more reasonable resolution for screen use.
+If you are working with an existing scanned PDF you cannot re-scan, an online compressor like Convixy will downsample the page images to a more appropriate resolution for screen use.

 How Much Compression Is Too Much?

 There is a point of diminishing returns where further compression starts to visibly degrade image quality.
-Here is a practical reference:
+Here is a practical reference by use case:

-If you are compressing for screen use only, 96 DPI is perfectly sharp on any modern display.
-If the PDF will occasionally be printed, 150 DPI is a safe choice that keeps files small while printing well on standard office printers.
+For screen use only, 96 DPI is perfectly sharp on any modern display.
+If the PDF will occasionally be printed at home or in an office, 150 DPI is a safe choice that keeps files small while printing well on standard laser or inkjet printers.

 What Compression Cannot Fix

-It is worth knowing the limits.
-PDF compression reduces file size by reducing image resolution and removing redundant data — it does not improve a poorly formatted document, fix broken layouts, or make a low-quality scan readable.
-If a scanned page is blurry in the original, it will still be blurry after compression (and potentially more so).
+PDF compression reduces file size by reducing image resolution and removing redundant data — it does not improve a poorly formatted document, fix broken layouts, or make a low-quality scan more readable.
+If a scanned page is blurry in the original, it will remain blurry after compression, and potentially more so.

 Compression also cannot recover data that has already been lost.
-If someone sends you a heavily over-compressed PDF where images are already pixelated, compressing it further will make things worse, not better.
-In that case, the only fix is to go back to the original source file.
+If someone sends you a heavily over-compressed PDF where images are already pixelated, compressing it further will make things worse.
+In that case, the only fix is to request the original source file.

 Ready to compress your PDF?